chrzaszcz/erlang_doctor/README.md

       data = 1, ts = 1559134178225153}]]
 ```

-There is also `tr:filter_ranges/2` - it accepts a map of options with the following keys:
+There is also `tr:ranges/2` - it accepts a map of options with the following keys:

 - `tab` is the table or list which is like the second argument of `tr:filter/2`,
 - `max_depth` is the maximum depth of nested calls.
 You can use `#{max_depth => 1}`
    to see only the top-level call and the corresponding return.

+There are two additional function: `tr:range/1` and `tr:range/2`, which return only one range if it exists.
+It is possible to pass a `tr` record to `tr:range/1` as well.

 ### Calling function from a trace: `do`